 Often, the people in charge of credentialing are expected to master provider credentialing software to help the entire department take advantage of the efficiencies such a system can provide.
 The title of credentialing software "superuser" is now showing up in various organizations as providers realize the benefit of having someone on staff who can serve as an expert in navigating the physician credentialing software for the department.

 If you would like to accelerate your career growth, think about what you do on a day-to-day basis.
 If you see a job title that more accurately fits your role, it might be worthwhile to propose a title change to your department leader.
 You may be able to more clearly define your position and focus your work on a particular aspect you enjoy the most.

 If you're looking for a new job, try using these new or specialized titles in your search for open positions.
 Also, during the interview stage, listen to how the organization describes the position, and think about how the title could be changed or used as a negotiation point for you.
 By learning more about your career field and the opportunities that exist for advancement, you can truly set yourself up for success.

 For a deeper exploration of what you can do to boost your career as a healthcare provider credentialing professional, listen to the symplr webcast, Accelerating Your Credentialing Career.

-Take the headache out of your most complicated, sensitive and error-prone processes—from gathering and storing provider data to performing primary source verifications, maintaining years’ worth of records, and distributing information across your organization.
-Cactus Credentialing eliminates paper files, protects sensitive data, automates verification and makes your life much easier.
-Learn more about medical credentialing software at www.symplr.com/products/provider-credentialing or schedule a demo at [email protected].
+Take the headache out of your most complicated, sensitive and error-prone processes—from gathering and storing provider data to performing primary source verification, maintaining years’ worth of records, and distributing information across your organization. symplr Provider Data Management eliminates paper files, protects sensitive data, automates verification, and makes life easier for you and your providers.